 Absolutely.
 Some people have both the interest and the time to manage their own financial plan.
 However, they often find value in meeting with a fee-only planner as a kind of second opinion or for additional education in the areas that they may have less skill, such as how to marry their investments with tax planning.

-My life is busy and I don't want to quarterback my financial plan.
+My life is busy and I don't want to manage my financial plan.
 What does an on-going financial planning relationship look like?

 Professionals today are busy.
 Like really, really busy.
 It's well documented that there are "greedy professions" and medicine is one of them.
 RVPF was formed to help professionals and their families enjoy life more by taking one of the most significant stressors off their plate - financial management.
 Having an on-going relationship with a retainer-based planner means that there is someone keeping tabs on thing such as evaluating employee benefits during open season (which is always when families are gearing up for winter holidays), tracking the household savings goals or keeping an eye on the mortgage markets to see when it's a good time to refinance.

 What does the financial planning process include?

 The process varies based on whether the service is one-time or subscription.
 Generally the relationship begins with a "Let's Get Acquainted" conversation to determine if we're a good mutual fit from a needs and values perspective.
 I once had a client state that she wants her financial advisor to be "someone I actually want to have coffee with."
 (I'm grateful to have enjoyed having coffee with her several times!)
 As an educator at heart, it's my goal to give prospective clients the resources to find the best advisor for them with no sales pressure.
 If a prospective client would like to move ahead with RVPF, there is some onboarding paperwork, sharing of financial information, and additional meetings to develop a plan reflective of the client's goals, priorities and unique circumstances.